 - Incapacity for work, special leave, maternity leave, annual leave, time credit.

 - Wage policy: granting benefits in kind, reimbursement of expenses, alternative remuneration to “maximize” wages, stock options.

 - Working hours, flexibility, overtime.

-- Well-being at work: medical surveillance, violence and harassment in the workplace, non-discrimination, use of new technologies and respect for privacy.
+- Well-being at work: medical checks, violence and harassment in the workplace, non-discrimination, use of new technologies and respect for privacy.

-- Work abroad or work of foreigners in Belgium: assignment of workers, provision of personnel, salary split, remuneration of expatriates.
+- Working abroad or work of foreigners in Belgium: assignment of workers, provision of personnel, salary split, remuneration of expatriates.

 - Change of working conditions.

-- Termination of work relation: dismissal or resignation, letters of termination, agreements, prior hearing, statement of reasons, social documents, length of notice, calculation of indemnity of notice.
+- Termination of work relation: dismissal or resignation, letters of termination, agreements, prior hearing, reasons for the termination, social documents, period of notice, calculation of compensation.

-- Serious event, unreasonable cause and unfair dismissal.
+- Good cause, unreasonable cause and unfair dismissal.

-- Professional reclassification, outplacement, unemployment with complementary business
+- Professional reclassification, outplacement, unemployment with additional compensation

 Social security law